FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-04-migrate-to-gradle.md

 use Ant for its build.

-All old build related files (including dependencies and ant infrastructure) will be removed, with the exception of `build-cts.xml` (to be kept as a reference in case we want to revive this).
+All old build related files (including dependencies and ant infrastructure) will be removed, except for `build-cts.xml` (to be kept as a reference in case we want to revive this).